-Here’s an easy Christmas craft for kids that also incorporates some math learning~ Shape Christmas Tree Sponge Painting!
+Here’s an easy Christmas tree craft for kids that also incorporates math- a shape Christmas tree!
 Grab your sponges and paints, and let’s get stamping!

-This Shape Christmas Tree is such a simple way to combine creativity and math into a beautiful Christmas decoration It involves stamping with sponges (which both my kids go CRAZY for) and allows for all kinds of creativity.
-(This post contains affiliate links to Amazon.)
+This Shape Christmas Tree is such a simple way to combine creativity and math into a beautiful Christmas decoration.
+It involves stamping with sponges (which both my kids go CRAZY for) and allows for all kinds of creativity.
+(This post contains affiliate links.

 Shape Christmas Tree Sponge Painting

 - White construction paper (12 in. x 18 in. works best)

 - Paper plates or other surface for your paints

 - Optional: Circle punch, assortment of colored paper, glue

 Cut your sponges into various shapes.
 I cut out a circle, triangle, square, rectangle and star.
 My shapes were about 1.5-2 inches tall.

 For sponge painting, I usually use paper plates.
 Squirt your green paint onto one plate, and your yellow and brown paint onto a second plate.